witold-gawlowski/witold-gawlowski.github.io/_posts/2014-3-1-Heart-of-the-Mountain.md

 Features:
 * Procedural cave generation using Conway's Game of Life algorithm.
-* Different AI of enemies.
+* Multiple kinds of enemy AI.
 * Classes and inheritance simulation.
 (Lua does not have native support for them).